-He is in his 28th year of private practice, and is certified by the Law Society of Ontario as a specialist in environmental law.
+He is in his 30th year of private practice in environmental law and certified by the Law Society of Ontario as a specialist in this field.
 His current practice focuses on regulatory approvals and strategies across the full range of approval regimes involving the environment — including environmental assessment, land use, endangered species, cultural heritage, energy, resource extraction, transportation, waste management, and water approvals.

 Rod's strategic work in environmental assessment is widely acknowledged.
 From August 2016 to March 2017, Rod was a member of the expert panel appointed by the federal Minister of Environment and Climate Change to carry out a Canada-wide consultation and review of Canada's environmental assessment process.
 Similarly, from May 2016 to May 2017, Rod was a member of the GTA West Advisory Panel appointed by the Ontario Minister of Transportation to conduct a strategic review of a major environmental assessment for future transportation infrastructure in the GTA West corridor (now, Highway 413).